Ron Watson (politician): Maryland General Assembly

 Watson was sworn into the Maryland House of Delegates on January 9, 2019.
 During his tenure, he served on the Judiciary Committee, including its family law and juvenile law subcommittees.

 In August 2021, following the resignation of state Senator Douglas J. J. Peters, Watson applied to serve the remainder of Peters' term in the Maryland Senate.
 He was unanimously nominated to the seat by the Prince George's County Democratic Central Committee later that month, and was appointed by Governor Larry Hogan on August 27.
 Watson was sworn into the Maryland Senate on August 31, and was elected to a full four-year term in the 2022 Senate election.
 He was a member of the Judicial Proceedings Committee from 2021 to 2023, afterwards serving on the Education, Energy, and the Environment Committee.

 In 2024, Watson applied to run as a delegate to the Democratic National Convention pledged to Joe Biden, but was denied by the Maryland Democratic Party.

+In July 2025, Watson was appointed as an interim senior adviser to the incoming Prince George's County superintendent of schools.
+State law does not normally allow General Assembly members to earn pay from secondary jobs in state or local government as a potential conflict of interest.
+Watson requested an exemption to this law from the Joint Committee on Legislative Ethics, which was denied in October.
+Watson resigned from the position at the start of December after deciding not to challenge the committee's decision in court.
+During the 2026 legislative session, he introduced a bill that would allow state legislators to work for a state, county, or local government if they served one elected term in the General Assembly and met other standards, which would allow him to get his job with the Prince George's County Public Schools system back.
+The bill was converted into a study in the House of Delegates, then died after it failed to pass before the General Assembly adjourned sine die.